javanthropus/resolv-srv/README.md

 ## Synopsis

-Look up your user information in Active Directory (assumes `/etc/ssl/certs` contains the internal CA certificate for the domain):
+Look up your user information in Active Directory (assumes `/etc/ssl/certs` contains the internal CA certificate for the domain and that net-ldap v0.12.0 or greater is used):

 ```ruby
 #!/usr/bin/env ruby